 You can top up anytime.
 You can always “catch up” later, when you’re earning more.
 If you don’t contribute to an RRSP or TFSA this year, you can carry over unused contribution room to future years.

 You can invest these funds however you like.
-Both types of accounts allow you to invest your savings in a portfolio of qualified investments such as stocks, mutual funds and term deposits.
-Some types of investments, however, are not well suited for RRSP or TFSA funds — you may wish to get guidance from a financial advisor before investing.
+Both types of accounts allow you to invest your savings in a portfolio of qualified investments such as stocks, mutual funds, exchange traded funds (ETFs), and term deposits.
+However, some investments are better suited for RRSP or TFSA accounts than others — you may wish to get guidance from a financial advisor before investing.

 You can reduce your taxes.
 Both of these savings vehicles offer tax incentives, but in very different ways.
 The key difference is in how each treats contributions and withdrawals.